Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 Of course, just like `ScriptContext` - `PScriptContext` is represented as a `Data` value in Plutus Core.
 Plutarch just lets you keep track of the _exact representation_ of it within the type system.

-Here's how `PScriptContext` is defined-
+Here's how `PScriptContext` is defined:

 ```hs
 newtype PScriptContext (s :: S)